 If you are new to Wife Behind the Fire, welcome.
 I’m excited you found the site and I really do want to get to know you better.
 I’m going to get a little personal here because I feel that leading by example works.
-Even us old firewives have to battle at times.
+Even us old firewives have to battle the worry at times.

 I won’t lie and say I never have worry.
 Worry is human and it’s part of our survival instinct.
 It’s not something you can get rid of, nor is it something you want to get completely rid of.
-But, there are so many things to worry about as a firewife that you really need to shut it down and take control of it.
+But, there are so many things to worry about as a FireWife that you really need to shut it down and take control of it.

 This past week my firefighter went out of town for training for 8 days.
 8 days!

 Laugh all you want at me, but we haven’t been apart for that long since he went off to college my senior year in high school.
 That would be 28 years ago lol We’ve had plenty of little trips apart; hunting, trips with the guys, trips with my girlfriends, staying with sick family, his conventions/trainings or my coaching clinics, but, never for over 4 days that I can remember.

 I dropped him off at the airport, big kisses, big hugs, drove off and was immediately anxiety ridden and panicy.
 OMG I HATE THAT FEELING.
 I hate it as in I instantly don’t know how to deal with that feeling and want to shut it down.
 My body tried to fix it and next thing I know, I’m doing my second most hated thing…crying.

 WHAT THE HELL?!

 I was “prepared” for this trip.
 It’s great training and I’ve been excited for him to go and learn.
 Thanks to teens and college, we haven’t been in a position to pay for a lot of the training he’s wanted to go to and the dept was finally paying his way.
 He needed to get away with nothing else to think about.
 I had my track coaching and tons of work stuff lined up.
 I created my lists and my focus for the week.
 I was ready to rock this week of being alone.